Train to Freedom

 - Map of the United States

-- Post-it notes (1 per pair of students )
+- Yellow Post-It notes (one per pair of students )

 - White paper